KidPluto/kidpluto.github.io/DeltaT_FAQs.md

 This weapon can be used to directly target an opposing player.
 It drains energy from opposing players within the area of effect and transfers part of that energy to you.
 It is ineffective against enemy mods or cores.
 Morph
 Type: P2P
 This weapon is purely chance based.
-It transforms enemy cores into any of the four Megacorp’s cores at random, if used on a Mod it transforms to any other Mod at random.
+It transforms enemy cores into any of the four Megacorpâ€™s cores at random, if used on a Mod it transforms to any other Mod at random.
 What are Mods?
 Mods can be installed on cores and clan bases to protect them from enemy attack.
-Each mod has its own unique defensive properties and can be used in combination according to your clan’s strategy.
+Each mod has its own unique defensive properties and can be used in combination according to your clanâ€™s strategy.
 Vector
 Enables players to create base-base connects that are crucial to the dominance of their Megacorp.
 The bases to be connected must both be equipped with vector mods for connecting to be successful.
 The range of the connects that can be created increases with the level of the mod.
 X Mod
-Enables a player to initiate a cluster battle, if a player uses an attack vector on an enemy clan cluster the two clusters are locked into battle for the period of a ‘loop’.
+Enables a player to initiate a cluster battle, if a player uses an attack vector on an enemy clan cluster the two clusters are locked into battle for the period of a â€˜loopâ€™.
 Night Cloud
 Releases an electronic fog that affects devices within the area of influence and hampers visibility.
 Temporarily disables the ability of enemies to respond to attacks.
 Flare